6502bench

 At address $2019, double-click to edit the label ("L2019").
 If you type "MAIN" or "IS_OK" with Global selected you'll get an error, but if you type "@LOOP" it will be accepted.
 Note the "non-unique local" radio button is selected automatically if you start a label with '@' (or whatever character you have configured).
 Click OK.

 You now have two lines with the same label.
-In some cases the assembly source generator need to may "promote" them to globals, or rename them to make them unique, depending on what your preferred assembler allows.
+In some cases the assembly source generator may need to "promote" them to globals, or rename them to make them unique, depending on what your preferred assembler allows.

 Address Region Pre-Labels